-- His Majesty's Naval, Military, or Air Forces
+- a His Majesty's Naval, Military, or Air Forces

-- h Certain cadet organisations
+- b Certain cadet organisations

-- Constabulary and Police Forces
+- c Constabulary and Police Forces

 The Units recognised by the NRA for the purpose of the Meeting are given in Appendix XI.

 The Shooting Committee is empowered to recognise any other Unit either for the purpose of the Meeting or for the purpose of any particular competition.